Chelsea Headhunters: History

 The Chelsea Headhunters formed in the late 1960s, and grew in importance during the 1970s and 1980s when football hooliganism in the United Kingdom was at its height.
 The group became notorious for its association with racism and white supremacy.
 Racist abuse was even levelled at Black Chelsea players such as Paul Canoville by fans of the club.
 Because of this, the gang initially drew followers with far-right views, including those who had no previous interest in Chelsea F.C..

 The gang has links to various white supremacist organisations, such as Combat 18, the National Front, the Ku Klux Klan, and the British Movement.
 The gang also became affiliated with Northern Irish loyalist paramilitary organisations, such as the Ulster Defence Association and Ulster Volunteer Force.
 As of 2017, they claimed to have an alliance with the far-right Football Lads Alliance.

-The firm was involved in numerous incidents of violence through the United Kingdom and Europe during the 1980s.
-Its activities inspired numerous prominent Russian hooligan firms, and some high-profile members of the Headhunters took part in football hooliganism in Russia.
+The firm was involved in numerous incidents of violence throughout the United Kingdom and Europe during the 1980s and 1990s.
+Amongst them were the 1996 Trafalgar Square riots.

 Kevin Whitton, a high-profile member of the firm, was sentenced to life imprisonment on 8 November 1985 for violent assault after being found guilty of involvement in an attack on a pub on King's Road.
 After Chelsea lost a match, Whitton and other hooligans stormed into the pub, chanting "War!
 War!
 War!".
 When they left a few minutes later, with one of them shouting, "You bloody Americans!
 Coming here taking our jobs", the bar's American manager, 29-year-old Neil Hansen, was lying on the floor, close to death.
 Whitton's sentence was cut to three years on appeal on 19 May 1986.
 The fan responsible for the actual assault, Wandsworth man Terence Matthews (aged 25 at the time), was arrested shortly after Whitton's conviction and remanded in custody to await trial.
 He was found guilty of taking part in the violence on 13 October 1986 and sentenced to four years in prison.
 Matthews came to the public attention again in June 2002 when he and his 21-year-old son William received two-year prison sentences after they and another man were convicted of assaulting two police officers in Morden, Surrey.